static-frame/static-frame/README.rst

 While StaticFrame's API has over 7,500 endpoints, much will be familiar to users of Pandas or other DataFrame libraries.
 Rather than offering fewer interfaces with greater configurability, StaticFrame favors more numerous interfaces with more narrow parameters and functionality.
 This design makes for more maintainable code.
 (Read more about differences between Pandas and StaticFrame here: https://static-frame.readthedocs.io/en/latest/articles/upgrade.html)

 Lets download the data set from the UCI Machine Learning Repository and create a ``Frame``.
 StaticFrame exposes all constructors on the class: here, we will use the ``Frame.from_csv()`` constructor.
-To download a resource and provide it to a constructor, we can use StaticFrame's ``WWW.from_file()`` interface.
+To download a file from the internet and provide it to a constructor, we can use StaticFrame's ``WWW.from_file()`` interface.

 >>> import static_frame as sf
 >>> data = sf.Frame.from_csv(sf.WWW.from_file('https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'), columns_depth=0)

-The ``Frame.head()`` method can be used to display just the first few rows.
-Notice that StaticFrame's default display makes it very clear what type of Frame, Index, and NumPy datatypes are present.
+Each record (row) in this data set describes observations of an iris flower: its sepal and petal characteristics, and its species (of which there are three).
+To display just the first few rows, we can use the ``head()``.
+Notice that StaticFrame's default display makes it very clear what type of ``Frame``, ``Index``, and NumPy datatypes are present.

 >>> data.head()
 <Frame>